 Two final points about sun protection

 Second, fake tans are not sun-screens, rather they are body paint.
-Just because a fake tan contains sunscreen with a SPF of X, does not mean is provides a SPF of X (the sunscreen has been diluted) [ ]
+Just because a fake tan contains sunscreen with a SPF of X, does not mean is provides a SPF of X (the sunscreen has been diluted with the fake tan).

 UVR: friend or foe?

 The only proven medical benefit of UVR is the synthesis of vitamin D. Vitamin D can be obtained from the diet, although the diet of many is deficient in vitamin D, in which case supplementation might be considered.
-There is some observational data relating vitamin D levels of proxy measure of sun exposure to systemic malignancies or cardiovascular health (more UVR exposure seems beneficial).
-Many believe these studies are due to confounding, and lack any clear causal mechanism.
+There is some observational data relating vitamin D levels or proxy measures of sun exposure to systemic malignancies or cardiovascular health (more UVR exposure seemed beneficial).
+Many believe these conclusions are mistaken, reflecting confounding, and note the absence of any convincing causal mechanism.
 By contrast the role of UVR in causing skin cancer is clear cut and supported by a variety of mechanistic studies as well as human observational studies.

 I discuss this topic a little more in the short video (8 min) below with my doppelgänger, Ieuan Llywelyn.